hegner123/parse-practice/README.md

 By default the program parses "./log/error.log"

-To run with default path open a terminal at the root of the repo and use:
+To run without building and using the  default path open a terminal at the root of the repo and use:
 ```bash
 go run .
 ```